Theodor Geiger

 - Recognizing the impact of societal systems on work and advocating for a more equitable economic system.

-- Being aware of the influence of mass psychology and the need for individual empowerment and emancipation from society.
+- Studying the influence of mass psychology and the need for individual empowerment and emancipation from society.

 - Promoting intellectual self-discipline and critical thinking through education to counteract the dangers of irrationalism.